Categories

 F’Coffee in Ashbourne

 F’Coffee is a popular, family run coffee shop in Ashbourne.
 Homemade pancakes feature on their regular breakfast menu (served until midday).
-Three fluffy pancakes are served with your choice of topping for £7.95.
-Choices include Nutella, strawberries and white chocolate; bacon, maple syrup and pecans; or Greek yogurt, berries and maple syrup.
-Keep your eyes peeled for decadent seasonal specials!
+Three fluffy pancakes are served with your choice of topping.
+Seasonal specials for 2024 include passionfruit, raspberry and pistachio; and Lotus Biscoff, caramelised banana and honeycomb.
 There is also a pancake option on the children’s breakfast menu.

-PS – Note that Ashbourne will be busy for Shrovetide and F’Coffee are running a special Shrovetide breakfast on Tuesday 1st and Wednesday 2nd March which must be pre-booked – but usually it’s walk ins only and no bookings taken.
+PS – Note that Ashbourne will be busy for Shrovetide on Tuesday 13th and Wednesday 14th when F’Coffee are running a special Shrovetide brunch.
+Limited slots so pre-book – apart from then, it’s walk ins only.

 Beaumonts of Ashbourne

 Beaumonts in Ashbourne serve pancakes all year round.
-However, they’re running a reduced menu for Shrovetide on Tuesday 1st March and Wednesday 2nd March.
-Sadly no pancakes on those days but tables are available inside and outside with great views of The Croft car park where the ball is thrown up!
-Head here for more details.
+In previous years they’ve run a a reduced menu for Shrovetide (without pancakes) but tables can be booked inside and outside with great views of The Croft car park where the ball is thrown up!

 pancake stack - pancakes Derbyshire